Trip Logistics

 London is too big to be fully walkable.
 Ensure your hotel is within a 5-minute walk of a Tube station—ideally on the Jubilee or Elizabeth lines for the fastest cross-city travel.

-Find a place in South Kensington
+Find a place in South Bank

 Ad: As a Booking.com partner, we may earn a commission from your booking.